Characteristic features, ecology and natural history:

 Starry Saxifrage (Saxifraga stellaris - Stjörnusteinbrjótur)

 is a conspicuous species among the mosses.
-Next there are full aquatic vegetation systems where species of the Potamogeton and Callitriche species can be found, but also a species like the
+Next there are fully aquatic vegetation systems where species of the Potamogeton and Callitriche species can be found, but also a species like the

 Thread-leaved Water-crowfoot(Ranunculus confervoides - Lónasóley)